harhitosw/DAA_Assignments/README.md

 - These codes are non-standard implementation and are completely based on what we have learnt in class.
 - Different implementations can be found on the internet.
 - If any of these code is not accepted by an examiner in practical examination, then no one will be responsible.

+## Instructions

+- We wrote all the programs with little or no dependency of any library.
+- If any program, in case needs any library, then it will be mentioned in the comments in that program.